Automated Real Device Testing

 TouchScreen Testing using SR-SCARA-Pro

 SR-SCARA-Pro can be built-to-order for horizontal and vertical testbeds.
 All such solutions are ROS supported.
-Simulation models are available for Gazebo, Webots, V-REP so that development teams can collaborate simultaneously from remote locations.
+Simulation models are available for Gazebo, Webots, and V-REP so that development teams can collaborate simultaneously from remote locations.